Gabriella439/slides/namespaced-debruijn/slides.md

 * the motivation, history and logical progression leading up to this idea
 * how [Dhall][dhall] uses this trick to great effect

-Also, as the blog post notes, [CINNI](https://www.sciencedirect.com/science/article/pii/S1571066105801252) predates this work and presents exactly the same idea.
+As the blog post notes, [CINNI](https://www.sciencedirect.com/science/article/pii/S1571066105801252) predates this work and presents exactly the same idea

+Also, Mike Shulman describes a subset of this trick in [You Could Have Invented De Bruijn indices](https://golem.ph.utexas.edu/category/2021/08/you_could_have_invented_de_bru.html)

 # Overview

 * Strong normalization
 * Π types
 * Name preservation
+* Nameless and named representations

 # Background